SharperHacks-org/ExceptionsAndHandlers/README.md

 #### ExceptionT
 Generic exception, making it easy to throw more specific exceptions than with simple Exception.
-Use to the "warning CA2201: Exception type System.Exception is not sufficiently specific" warning.
+Use to avoid the "warning CA2201: Exception type System.Exception is not sufficiently specific" warning.

 Example:
 ```